Further remarks on the higher dimensional Suita conjecture: -extendible domains

-There exists a neighbourhood $U$ of $p$, with the property that $\Gamma := U \cap \partial D$ is smooth, pseudoconvex, of finite type and such that the corank of the Levi form of $\partial D$ is at most $1$ at all points in $\Gamma$.
+\begin{proof} This will follow from the well-known boundary estimates of Catlin and Cho for $\tau$ equal to the Carath\'{e}odory, Kobayashi or the Bergman metric.
+We recall the relevant ideas briefly.
+Let $r$ be a local defining function for $\pa \Omega$ in a neighbourhood $U$ of $p=0$.
 By shrinking this neighbouhood if needed, we may assume that the orthogonal projection onto the boundary $\partial D$ is well-defined on $U$ and that the normal vector field, given at any $\zeta \in U$ by